acp29/iboot/README.md

 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
 * `plotboot` plots an overlay of a histogram, kernel density estimate and interval limits from bootstrap statistics

-At the Octave command prompt, type `help function-name` for more information about the function and it's usage
+At the Octave command prompt, type `help function-name` for more information about the function and it's usage.